NosebleedPlant/Portfolio_Site/content/projects/techart/SpaceAndBodies.md

     // Get gradient color for the background float4 result = lerp(_BGColorA, _BGColorB, uv.y);

-    // This function is where the meat is, handles calculating the shortest distance. float2 distRes = shortestDistanceToSurface(ray);
+    // This function is where the meat is, handles calculating the shortest distance. by marching
+    // the ray and checking the scene sdf float2 distRes = shortestDistanceToSurface(ray);
     if (distRes.x > maxDst - epsilon)
     {